Lumisbs/Lumi/README.md

 ## What's So Special About This Project?

-Unlike the other AI driven VTuber open source projects, アイリ was built with support of many Web technologies such as [WebGPU](https://www.w3.org/TR/webgpu/), [WebAudio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers), [WebAssembly](https://webassembly.org/), [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket), etc. from the first day.
+Unlike the other AI driven VTuber open source projects, Lumi was built with support of many Web technologies such as [WebGPU](https://www.w3.org/TR/webgpu/), [WebAudio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers), [WebAssembly](https://webassembly.org/), [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket), etc. from the first day.

 > [!TIP]
 > Worrying about the performance drop since we are using Web related technologies?
 >
 > Don't worry, while Web browser version is meant to give an insight about how much we can push and do inside browsers, and webviews, we will never fully rely on this, the desktop version of AIRI is capable of using native [NVIDIA CUDA](https://developer.nvidia.com/cuda-toolkit) and [Apple Metal](https://developer.apple.com/metal/) by default (thanks to HuggingFace & beloved [candle](https://github.com/huggingface/candle) project), without any complex dependency managements, considering the tradeoff, it was partially powered by Web technologies for graphics, layouts, animations, and the WIP plugin systems for everyone to integrate things.

-This means that **アイリ is capable of running on modern browsers and devices** and even on mobile devices (already done with PWA support).
-This brings a lot of possibilities for us (the developers) to build and extend the power of アイリ VTuber to the next level, while still leaving the flexibilities for users to enable features that requires TCP connections or other non-Web technologies such as connecting to Discord voice channel or playing Minecraft and Factorio with friends.
+This means that **Lumi is capable of running on modern browsers and devices** and even on mobile devices (already done with PWA support).
+This brings a lot of possibilities for us (the developers) to build and extend the power of Lumi VTuber to the next level, while still leaving the flexibilities for users to enable features that requires TCP connections or other non-Web technologies such as connecting to Discord voice channel or playing Minecraft and Factorio with friends.

 > [!NOTE]
 >
-> We are still in the early stage of development where we are seeking out talented developers to join us and help us to make アイリ a reality.
+> We are still in the early stage of development where we are seeking out talented developers to join us and help us to make Lumi a reality.
 >
 > It's ok if you are not familiar with Vue.js, TypeScript, and devtools that required for this project, you can join us as an artist, designer, or even help us to launch our first live stream.
 >
 > Even you are a big fan of React, Svelte or even Solid, we welcome you.
-You can open a sub-directory to add features that you want to see in アイリ, or would like to experiment with.
+You can open a sub-directory to add features that you want to see in Lumi, or would like to experiment with.
 >
 > Fields (and related projects) that we are looking for:
 >